AndersDeath/diary2/000-current.md

 # 01 August - Tuesday - Yerevan - 206 day of immigration

-So, Today I hada lot of call about everything.
+So, Today I had lot of call about everything.
 DR SMILE hired a freelancer that should help me with implementation of the new patient portals.
+THis i s